For servicewomen, military sexual assaults also contribute to high PTSD rates in veterans.

 Unfortunately, veterans with PTSD are also in this trend, with statistics indicating that 33% of veterans getting treatment for a substance use disorder also have PTSD.
 The number of smoking veterans with PTSD is almost double.

-At La Jolla Recovery, we provide women’s rehab as well as attention to veterans.
-This makes it possible to attend to gender-specific issues as well as those of military background.
+At La Jolla Recovery, we provide women’s rehab and attention.
+This makes it possible to attend to gender-specific issues and military backgrounds.
 We reduce the stigma of drug use and follow treatment understanding the pain and challenges experienced during service.
+We also recommend healing methods parallel to treatment that can attend trauma—coming from out of states such as Texas, New York, Arizona, or Florida?
+Let us make California home and begin a journey toward healing at La Jolla Recovery veteran addiction rehab.
 We salute you and are here to help.
-We also recommend healing methods parallel to treatment that can attend trauma—coming from out of states such as Texas, New York, Arizona, or Florida?
-Let us make California home and begin a journey towards healing at La Jolla Recovery veteran addiction rehab.

 Chronic Pain and Brain Injury